 Asset management fees: The fee for asset management management services varies and is negotiated on a case-by-case basis, though it typically does not exceed 1.85% of assets under management.
 Most of Allworth Financial’s asset management services are offered as part of a wrap fee program, which means that you won’t have to pay additional transaction costs when the firm buys or sells a security on your behalf.

-Financial planning fees: For the firm’s four levels of financial planning offered, clients are typically billed on a fixed fee basis.
+Financial planning fees: For the firm’s three levels of financial planning offered, clients are typically billed on a fixed fee basis.
 The fees for such services generally fall as follows:

 |Allworth Financial, Financial Planning Fee Schedule|